Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 Framing projects tends to be an overlooked component of analytics exercises.
-I break these projects into six parts each of which each have several sub-components:
+These projects often begin _in medias res_.
+In an effort to get a result you simply cobble some of the data together and begin throwing models at it.
+I recommend creating a basic wireframe of your project before you begin.
+It'll help keep your scope in check and force you to project-manage your work.
+You can loosley break these analytics projects into six parts each of which each may have sub-components:

 1. Defining a measurable goal or hypothesis
 2. Data collection and management